roberttwomey/housemachine-aura/README.md

 # housemachine-aura
-Repo of code and setup for my contribution to Project Amelia, Sept 2019
+Repo of code and setup for my contribution to Project Amelia, Sept 2019, Pittsburgh, PA
-## Log / Text Display
+## Text Display
 see [python/blackbox](python/blackbox)
 ## Overhead Camera
 see [python/overhead](python/overhead)